CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/BloodMagic/AlchemyTable.md

 ## Potion removal

+Any removal is considered as a potential potion if it does not match a recipe in the API's registry.

 ```
-any removal is considered as a potion if it does not match a recipe. if there is an additional alchemy table recipe using identical ingredients that isn't a potion, you may need to remove twice. basically put, if you try to remove a potion just by listing the ingredients, it should Just Work.
 //mods.bloodMagic.AlchemyTable.removeRecipe(IItemStack[] inputs);
 mods.bloodmagic.AlchemyTable.removeRecipe([<minecraft:ghast_tear>, <bloodmagic:potion_flask>]);